ConsciousML/ML-CookBook/README.md

 ## Document
 My Machine Learning Cook Book can be found as a pdf file at the root of the project.

+## References
+The content of this document is a simplification of various sections of these three book:
+- Deep Learning, by A. Courville, Ian Goodfellow, and Yoshua Bengio, 2016.
+- Machine Learning: a probabilistic perspective, by K.P.
+Murphy, 2012.